Compiled Basic Game Guide

 FIRST ATTACK

-Zettian Guards have an Attack number of 2, which means you roll 2 attack dice.
-But this Zettian Guard has a height advantage over the Defender, so you roll 1 extra attack die (a total of 3 dice): 2 skulls for attacker.
+Zettian Guards have an Attack Value of 2, which means you roll 2 attack dice.
+But this Zettian Guard has a height advantage over the defender, so you roll 1 extra attack die (a total of 3 dice): 2 skulls appear for the attacker.

-The Defender has a Defense number of 2.
-Your opponent rolls 2 defense dice: 2 shields for defender.
+The defender has a Defense Value of 2.
+Your opponent rolls 2 defense dice: 2 shields appear for the defender.

 SECOND ATTACK

-You decide to attack the same Defender.
-This attacking Zettian Guard also has a height advantage, so again you roll 3 attack dice: 2 skulls for attacker.
+You decide to attack the same defender.
+This attacking Zettian Guard also has a height advantage, so again you roll 3 attack dice: 2 skulls appear for the attacker.

-For the Defender, your opponent rolls 2 defense dice: 1 shield for defender.
+For the defender, your opponent rolls 2 defense dice: 1 shield appears for the defender.

 You win the attack!
-Your opponent takes his destroyed Airborne Elite figure out of the game.
-You have no more attacks to make, so your turn is over.
+Your opponent removes the destroyed Airborne Elite figure from the battlefield.
+You have no attacks left to make, so your turn is over.

 Ending the Battle